shaojinn/NC-Seismicity-PSHA/README.md

 The earthquake catalogue is archived in nordic format (SEISAN).
 Detailed description can be found in Chin et al. (2022).
 ## Programs
 ### ReadHyp.py
+* Read an earthquake catalogue in nordic format to event and phase lists and optionally output a summary earthquake catalogue in csv format.